MD-CWI/afivo-streamer/design.md

 * No ghost cells

-	* Perhaps the most general / elegant idea: don't waste memory on ghost cells but just look the values up at the neighbors.
+	* Perhaps the most general / elegant idea: do not waste memory on ghost cells but just look the values up at the neighbors.
 	* Hard to write efficient code: typically you would work on an enlarged copy of the current box that includes neighbor data.
 Copying data takes time,